 The reality is, I’ve organized this computer solely for myself.
 If someone else tried to use it, they’d spend weeks trying to decode my scattered thought process (likely cursing me along the way).

 The same can be said for many PPC accounts.
 Oftentimes, the original owner creates and manages the account in their own, unique way.
 When a someone new takes over, they’ve got a tough job ahead of them.
 They have to navigate the existing account without fully understanding its historical background and why it’s been organized the way it is.

 The best way to overcome this gap is to do an extensive PPC audit anytime you take on an existing Google Ads account (formerly known as Google AdWords).
-Here’s a checklist of the first things I look at in my search campaigns when I dive into a newly acquired account.
+Here’s a PPC audit checklist of the first things I look at in my search campaigns when I dive into a newly acquired account.
 You can use this as a PPC audit template for all future account audits.

 Are you tracking conversions properly?
 This is an essential question to ask in any PPC audit.
 Neglecting to track conversions is one of the biggest mistakes a PPC manager can make.
 Without this data, it’s impossible to understand whether all of your hard work is paying off!
 While this should be one of the very first tasks completed after setting up an account, a recent report from Disruptive Advertising found that only 58% of the 2,000 accounts featured in their study had at least one conversion registered.